cagrikucukbesleme/JavaBackendBootcamp/out/production/Java Backend Bootcamp/project25_AtmMachine/README.md

 ## You have the right to enter the password 3 times

-Options should be presented in the interface deposit
+Options should be presented in the interface: deposit
 Withdraw money
 Balance inquiry